lovemecomputer/tiy-d09-calculator/README.md

-# TIY Week 2 day 09 assignment - calculator
+# TIY Week 2 day 09 - calculator

+Simple calculator with standard functions.
+One of my first assignments at The Iron Yard.

 **⭐️ live on surge: http://math-bud-2.surge.sh/ ⭐️**

 ---

-Simple calculator with standard functions.
-One of my first assignments at The Iron Yard.

 features:
 - chain operations without requiring the equals key